sa-tre/satre-specification/docs/source/standard.md

 The SATRE specification follows a capability-evaluation model.

 The specification is presented in terms of capabilities teams should aim for across all aspects of TRE provision.
-These capabilities in turn are broken down into components.
+These capabilities are broken down into components.
 Each component is a statement of a process, method or practice teams should have in place to ensure they fulfil the capability requirements.

 Any particular component is labelled with an importance.